AudiusProject/audius-protocol/.github/pull_request_template.md

 - 🚨 Yes, this touches <flow>
 - ✅ Nope

 ### How Has This Been Tested?

+Tests Checklist:

+- [ ] If new unit tests are written, they pass
+- [ ] Existing unit tests pass
+- [ ] If new mad-dog tests are written, they pass
+- [ ] Existing mad-dog tests pass
+- [ ] Local client works with your change

 Please describe the tests that you ran to verify your changes.
 Provide repro instructions & any configuration.
 Include log analysis if applicable.